pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 * The `Money` clones should all disappear.

-Think about how you might make check whether the customer has given the machine enough money, and how you might make the above things happen, before reading on.
+Think about how you can check whether the customer has given the machine enough money, and how you can make the above things happen, before reading on.

 ## Compute amount of change needed